 - Bitcoin had a low of $358.77 on January 15th and a high of $978.01 on December 28th in 2016 the price came close to the $1K mark, which it crossed in 2017.

-- Japan recognized BTC as virtual digital assets on par with real money.
+- Japan recognized BTC as virtual currency on par with real money.
 Dr Craig S Wright publicly announced that he was Satoshi Nakamoto in a huge blog post.

 - Hackers also attached Bitfinex, a popular Bitcoin exchange, and stole almost 120,000 Bitcoins.